cBioPortal/datahub-study-curation-tools/tmb/calculate_tmb/Readme.md

 	"Nonstop_Mutation"
 	"Splice_Region"
 ```
+Step 2: Determine the size `L` of genome coding area of DNA in megabase(Mb)
+- For WES/WGS: L = 30
+- For targeted sequenced: refer to the `CDS` field in related gene panel files

-Step 2: Calculate TMB for each sequenced sample
+Step 3: Calculate TMB for each sequenced sample
 ```
 TMB = N/L
 ```
-- `L` is the size of genome coding area of DNA in megabase(Mb)
-	- For WES/WGS: L = 30
-	- For targeted sequenced: refer to the `CDS` field in related gene panel files
-	  (if used panel size is <0.2M, the TMB is not calculated and marked as "NA")
+- For sequenced sample: if used panel size is <0.2M, the TMB is not calculated and marked as "NA"
 - For not sequenced samples (refer to `cases_sequenced.txt` for each study), the TMB is marked as "NA"

-Step 3: Append TMB scores as an additional column in sample clinical file.
+Step 4: Append TMB scores as an additional column in sample clinical file.

 ### Command Line
 ```